 returning to their middle school or Albany High School.

-- About 1 of every 8 students in the City School District
+- About 1 of every 8 students in the district

-of Albany is a refugee or immigrant -- a "newcomer."
+is a refugee or immigrant -- or "newcomer."

 - Many newcomers have had their formal education